A person who, after having given up his old job, is reluctantly forced back into work because he's just so damn good at it

 - In "Mad Dogs and Englishmen", MI6 calls Higgins back up for a Fake Defector job.

 - Tommy Oliver in Power Rangers Dino Thunder, back in the spandex after seven years off-duty, when all he wants to do now is be a science teacher.
-Notably, the only reason he has to unretire is because "science teacher" is his second idea of how to have a peaceful post-Ranger career, his first idea was "mad scientist".
-His mad science career was such a disaster he ended up becoming a ranger again just to clean up.
+Notably, the only reason he has to unretire is because "science teacher" was his second idea of how to have a peaceful post-Ranger career; his first was "mad scientist", and was such a disaster he had to become a Ranger again just to clean up after himself.
 He re-retires after that.

 - Just about every 'retirement' ends up rescinded via this, usually with the retired guy having no other way to try and shut a young upstart up than to prove he's (still) as good as his reputation indicates.

 - Vince McMahon was pretty much retired from onscreen performing when he was kayfabe-removed from the position of COO back in the summer of 2011, during the Summer of Punk II.
 However, John Laurinaitis proved to be an insufficient and rather incompetent replacement, with his feud with Punk being critically panned (especially in comparison to the Summer of Punk II, which is regarded as the best feud in years).
 Meanwhile, Triple H, the only guy that could possibly fit into Vince's massive Bad Boss shoes, was in a feud with Brock Lesnar as a Face, and was for the most part a wrestler despite being the COO.
 So Vince for all intents and purposes came out of retirement to fulfill the role of the onscreen authority figure who has more power than the general manager.